Business Process Outsourcing (BPO) - Meaning, Types & Example

 Published by MBA Skool Team, Last Updated: September 02, 2021

 Business Process Outsourcing (BPO) is a kind of outsourcing in which the company outsources specific business processes to third party service providers who can execute or implement those processes on customer's behalf for a cost.
 The processes could include payroll, HR, technical support, marketing, document processing etc. BPO allows a company to save cost and also focus on the core activities.

 The concept of Business Process Outsourcing (BPO) comes from the fact that the companies want to concentrate on the core competency and can outsource other important but non core processes to third party service providers.
 Knowledge process outsourcing (KPO) and Legal Process Outsourcing (LPO) are now emerging as important subsets of BPO.
 BPO uses IT extensively in its operations, hence is referred to IT enabled Services (ITES) also.

-It can also be classified as:
+It can also be classified based on the location:

-1. Offshore outsourcing: When the work is contracted to a company that does not reside in the same country.
+When the work is contracted to a company that does not reside in the same country.
 India and China have emerged as popular destinations for offshore outsourcing.